 And yet, instead of stopping just there, or nearly there, Johnson has the audacity to jump ahead a couple years to deliver yet another unforgettable scene, in another hospital.
 We get FH's memory of detox and wigging out—hallucinations conveyed with poetic beauty and strangeness—followed by a veering turn, a spit in the face: "And you, you ridiculous people, you expect me to help you?"

-It's complete rejection of what stories are supposed to do, to give us some moment of insight or succor.
+It's a complete rejection of what stories are supposed to do, to give us some moment of insight or succor.
 And yet, the irony is, for so many readers and writers like myself, Denis Johnson really did help.
 And now he's gone.

 Follow James Yeh on Twitter.